-What is involved in becoming a Supported Carer for young people?
+What is involved in becoming a Supported Carer?

-Becoming a supported carer involves taking part in a short assessment, which may include police, social work, medical and reference checks.
+Becoming a supported carer involves taking part in an assessment, which will include various police, social work, medical and reference checks.

-The purpose of this assessment is to provide information in order to ensure that the prospective carer is aware of the requirements of the role of supported carer, and the difference between foster and supported care.
+The purpose of this assessment is to provide information in order to ensure that the prospective carer is aware of the requirements of the role of supported carer, and also to ensure that the placement would be safe for a young person.